-ZoomInfo is a global leader in modern go-to-market software, data, and intelligence for sales, marketing, operations, and recruiting teams.
+ZoomInfo is a global leader in modern go-to-market software, data, and intelligence for sales, marketing, operations, and recruiting professionals.

-RevOS - our modern, cloud-based operating system for revenue professionals allows sales, marketing, operations, and recruiting teams to shorten sales cycles and increase win rates by delivering the right message to the right person at the right time in the right way.
-We do this by delivering timely competitive intelligence and offering services that make reaching prospects fast and easy.
+RevOS - our modern, cloud-based operating system for revenue professionals - allows sales, marketing, operations, and recruiting teams to shorten sales cycles and increase win rates by delivering the right message to the right person at the right time in the right way.
+We do this by delivering timely insights and offering services that make reaching prospects fast and easy.

-ZoomInfo, formerly known as DiscoverOrg, was co-founded in 2007 by our CEO, Henry Schuck.
-We have grown our company by developing innovative ways of gathering and improving our data and insights, and using intelligent automation to put those insights into action.
+ZoomInfo, formerly known as DiscoverOrg, was co-founded in 2007 by Founder and CEO Henry Schuck.
+He has led the company's growth and profitability by efficiently developing innovative ways of gathering and improving our data and insights, and using intelligent automation to put those insights into action.